-1) Request Date: 4/29/2021 2) Contact Person(s): Lisa Liggins Dept: BC Phone Number: x 4421 Email: Iliggins@oneidanation.org 3) 3) Agenda Title: Consider emergency repeal of the Budget Management & Control law 4) List any supporting materials included and submitted with the Agenda Request Form 1) Excerpt from the 4/28 BC packet 3) 2) 4) 5) Please list any laws, policies or resolutions that might be affected: Budget Management and Control law 6) Please list all other departments or person(s) you have brought your concern to: BC 7) Do you consider this request urgent? ■Yes □ No If yes, please indicate why: BC action on 4/28 to bring back emergency amendments to 5/12 meeting ndersigned, have reviewed the attached materials, and understand that they are subject to action by islative Operating Committee.
-Signatu re of Requester:
+1) Request Date: 4/29/2021 2) Contact Person(s): Lisa Liggins Dept: BC Phone Number: x 4421 Email: Iliggins@oneidanation.org 3) Agenda Title: Consider emergency repeal of the Budget Management & Control law 4) Detailed description of the item and the reason/justification it is being brought before the LOC: See attached memo.
+List any supporting materials included and submitted with the Agenda Request Form 1) Excerpt from the 4/28 BC packet 3) 2) 4) 5) Please list any laws, policies or resolutions that might be affected: Budget Management and Control law 6) Please list all other departments or person(s) you have brought your concern to: BC 7) Do you consider this request urgent? ■Yes □ No If yes, please indicate why: BC action on 4/28 to bring back emergency amendments to 5/12 meeting ndersigned, have reviewed the attached materials, and understand that they are subject to action by islative Operating Committee.
+Signatu are of Requester: